robalb/my-website/astro-website/src/pages/me.md

 description: Just a Hello World Post!
 ---

-Hello, i'm Alberto

-I'm a developer fascinated by anything related to the digital world, currently graviting around the domains of cyber security, web development, ops, and distributed systems.

-I'm currently studying cs at uniMib, in Milan.
-In my free time i play ctfs and work on web projects i consider interesting.
+Hi, I'm Alberto.
+I'm a computer science student at uniMib, living in the suburbs of Milan.
+In my free time i work on web <a href="/projects">projects</a> i consider interesting and play <a href="https://ctftime.org/ctf-wtf/">ctfs</a>, sometimes writing
+<a href="/articles">articles</a> about the challenges i meet.

-I like to experiment with all kind of technologies, and although i'm most confident around javascript and React, i have experience working in a wide range of technologies and tech stacks, including kubernetes, docker, postgreSQL, Flask, FastAPI, Devops and CI/CD pipelines and much more
+I like to learn and experiment with all kind of technologies, and although i'm most confident around javascript and React, i have experience working in a wide range of tech stacks including kubernetes, docker, postgreSQL, Flask, FastAPI, Devops pipelines

-You can check out all the tools and technlogies i use in my /use page
+You can check out all the tools and technlogies i use in my <a href="/uses">/uses</a> page

+## About this blog

+There is a reason this website has a great design: I'ts a fork of
+<a href="https://github.com/taniarascia/taniarascia.com">tania rascia</a>'s blog,
+leveraging her newmoon dark theme.
+I've written a <a href="asdasd">blog post</a> dedicated to the making of this blog.
+Go check it out!

 # uses